bahaagalal/genetic-programming/README.md

 There is some function that maps X and Y to the result, But you aren't told what is it!
 The real test is whether genetic programming can produce it without being told.

-##Important Note
-An important property of genetic programming: the solutions it finds may well be correct or very good, but because of the way they are constructed, they will often be far more complicated than anything a human programmer would design.